 - In April 2006 and undeterred by Katrina’s threat, Soei commenced formal proceedings to prosecute the Grandmother’s Claim.
 Within a few weeks, Elizabeth applied to the Supreme Court to remove Soei from being Mum’s legal representative and to replace her with the Protective Commissioner; Katrina followed with an application to the Court to stop the Grandmother’s Claim.
 The same lawyers were acting for both Elizabeth and Katrina.

 - Elizabeth soon added an application for a Public Guardian to take over Mum’s care.
-Mum was already cared for in the Strathfield home that my wife and I had provided, with a comprehensive care plan that was approved by her specialist doctors; her five children participated in the care plan.
-In essence, Elizabeth sought to place her own mother as ward of the State for no reasons other than to remove Soei and the rest of the family from caring for Mum and to benefit Katrina.
+Mum was already cared for in the Strathfield home that my wife and I had provided, with a comprehensive care plan that was approved by her specialist doctors.
+In essence, Elizabeth sought to place her own mother as ward of the State for no reasons other than to benefit Katrina by removing Soei and the rest of the family from Mum.

-- Mum was emotionally devastated and soon suffered a silent stroke followed by a fall.
+- Mum was devastated; she plunged into deep depression and soon suffered a silent stroke followed by a fall.
 She was hospitalised after the fall.
-Despite Mum’s obvious deterioration especially after her fall, Elizabeth’s lawyers subjected Mum to two punishing medical examinations to prove that Mum’s family of five children conspired to take advantage of a demented old woman- a claim of conspiracy that found no support from Mum’s own treating specialists.
+Despite Mum’s obvious deterioration especially after her fall, Elizabeth’s lawyers subjected Mum to two punishing medical examinations to prove that Mum’s family of five children conspired to take advantage of a demented old woman- the claim on conspiracy found no support from Mum’s own treating specialists, but of course Mum’s mental state had deteriorated after the stroke and a fall.
 Deeply depressed, Mum died in late December that year.

 - Before Mum died, my lawyers had effectively investigated the Reeves Claim and discovered it to be a bogus claim and a set-up to entrap me.
 I promptly applied to the court to have the Claim barred.
 Katrina opposed my application- the only logical reason for such opposition was to keep the Reeves Claim alive, keep George’s estate protected, and to stop the executor from making any payment out of George’s estate to settle the Grandmother’s Claim.
 Associate Judge Macready dismissed her opposition and barred the Reeves Claim.